WirelessAlien/MovieDB/README.md

 </a>
 <h3 align="center">Movie DB</h3>
 <p align="center">
-An Offline (also has Online Support) Movie Database Android Application
+A Free and Open-source Offline (also has Online Support) Movie Database Android Application

 <br/>
 <br/>